RosettaCommons/documentation/rosetta_basics/scoring/hbonds.md

 Note: If there is a backbone-backbone hydrogen bond then neither the donor nor the acceptor residues are allowed to participate in a backbone-sidechain hydrogen bond.
 According to Brian Kuhlman, this was put in the early days of Rosetta because the hydrogen bond energy term at the time put overly favored serines on helixes because they would form backbone-backbone hbonds for the helix and backbone-sidechain bonds away from the helix.

-Refactoring and plan for improvments
+Refactoring and plan for improvements
 ====================================

 1) Move options into HBondOptions class

 2) Use emap to assign energies from hbonds

-3) Only put hbonds in HBondSets that are actually relevent (rather than filtering when they are used)
+3) Only put hbonds in HBondSets that are actually relevant (rather than filtering when they are used)

 4) Merge non-protein/non-dna hbond code with rest of hbond code.

-5) Make new HBEvalTypes so evaluation and energy assignment can be handled uniformally
+5) Make new HBEvalTypes so evaluation and energy assignment can be handled uniformly

 6) Clean up header files